 - 1 cup panko breadcrumbs

-- Preheat the oven to 425 degrees F. Grease a 9-by-13-by-2-inch baking dish with nonstick cooking spray or butter.
+- Preheat the oven to 425 degrees F. Grease a 9-by-13-inch baking dish with nonstick cooking spray or butter.

 - Spread the rice in an even layer in the baking dish.

-- Meanwhile, in a large sauce pan over medium high heat, melt the cream cheese with the milk.
+- Meanwhile, in a large saucepan over medium-high heat, melt the cream cheese with the milk.
 Add the seasonings and stir to combine.
-Add the cheddar cheese to melt and then add the turkey or chicken chunks.
-Heat through.
+Next, add the cheddar cheese and sour cream and stir to combine.
+Then add the turkey or chicken chunks and just heat through.